ofresia01/ollamagpt-api/README.md

 # Ollama FastAPI Server

-This project is a FastAPI server that integrates with Ollama's language model to provide a chat endpoint.
+This project is a FastAPI server that integrates with Ollama's Python API to provide a chat endpoint.
 The server supports streaming responses, allowing real-time interaction with the language model.
+It can also use Prometheus to gather some simple runtime/performance metrics.

 ## Requirements